JoSeTe4ever/LLMozaic/README.md

--  **Email Management:** Mosaic uses Nylas API to intelligently categorize, filter, and prioritize your emails.
+-  ✉️ **Email Management:** Mosaic uses Nylas API to intelligently categorize, filter, and prioritize your emails.
 Say goodbye to sifting through cluttered inboxes.

--  **Calendar Assistant:** Never miss an important appointment again.
+-  🗓️ **Calendar Assistant:** Never miss an important appointment again.
 Mosaic helps you schedule meetings, set reminders, and manage your calendar effortlessly.

--  **Contact Organization:** Keep your contacts in order with Mosaic.
+- 👥 **Contact Organization:** Keep your contacts in order with Mosaic.
 It uses AI to categorize and tag contacts, making it easy to find the people you need.

--  **Natural Language Processing:** Mosaic's LLM (Language Model) ensures seamless communication with your virtual assistant.
+-  🗨️ **Natural Language Processing:** Mosaic's LLM (Language Model) ensures seamless communication with your virtual assistant.
 Simply ask for what you need in plain language.
--  **Customizable Workflow:** Tailor Mosaic to your specific needs.
-Customize settings and preferences to make the assistant work just the way you want it to.